Also on this page:

 The city’s official guide for government services and nonprofit agencies is Resource Connections Guide 2010.
 Though useful, it is dated, so crosscheck with United Way of Rhode Island’s 2-1-1 service.

 Warwick is just 12 miles down I-95 from Providence, close enough to house the capital city’s airport, so don’t expect much variance in cost of living between the two cities.
 Instead, the difference is mainly in lifestyle.
 Where Providence is urban and lively, Warwick is suburban and sleepy.
 Where Providence is filled with young single people, Warwick is a place for older folks with families.
-In Providence, 54 percent of homes go to renters; in Warwick, only 25 percent do, with most homes occupied by their owners.
+In Providence, around half of homes go to renters; in Warwick, only a quarter do, with most homes occupied by their owners.

 Rhode Island is a small state, so organizations in Providence often have service areas that include Warwick.
 If they don’t have an office in Warwick, they probably welcome residents from other municipalities.
 Therefore, don’t feel restricted by the following examples of service organizations based in Rhode Island’s second city: